-b.
-Directive 2005/20/EC amending Directive 94/62/EC on packaging and packaging waste (extension of deadlines for the attainment of the recycling and recovery targets for the Member States acceding the EU in 2004)

-- c.
-Commission Directive 2013/2/EU amending Annex I to Directive 94/62/EC on packaging and packaging waste. - d.
-Directive (EU) 2015/720 amending Directive 94/62/EC as regards the consumption of lightweight plastic carrier bags. - e.
+- a.
+Directive 2004/12/EC amending Directive 94/62/EC on packaging and packaging waste - b.
+Directive 2005/20/EC amending Directive 94/62/EC on packaging and packaging waste - c. (extension of deadlines for the attainment of the recycling and recovery targets for the Member States acceding the EU in 2004) - d.
+Commission Directive 2013/2/EU amending Annex I to Directive 94/62/EC on packaging and packaging waste. - e.
+Directive (EU) 2015/720 amending Directive 94/62/EC as regards the consumption of lightweight plastic carrier bags. - f.
 The Waste Framework Directive 2008/98/EC sets the basic concepts and definitions related to waste management, including definitions of waste, recycling, recovery.
 It explains when waste ceases to be waste and becomes a secondary raw material (end-of-waste criteria), and how to distinguish between waste and by-products.